ander1code/crud-py/README.md

 - Registration
 - Search for Name and Code

+3 - Tools Used:

+- Python 3
+- SQLite3

-3 - Requirements for project's edition:
+4 - Requirements for project's edition:

 - Python 3
 - SQLite 3